sttp/Specification/Output/README.md

 Since the current version of this specification only defines details for version 1.0 of STTP, the initial `NegotiateSession` command payload from the publisher will be an instance of the `ProtocolVersions` structure with a `count` value of `1` and a single element `versions` array where `versions[0].major` is `1` and `versions[0].minor` is `0`.

-When the first `NegotiateSession` command is received from the publisher, the subscriber will send either a `Succeeded` or `Failed` response indicating its ability to support one of the specified protocol versions.
+When the first `NegotiateSession` command is received from the publisher, the subscriber will send either a `Succeeded` or `Failed` response for the `NegotiateSession` command indicating its ability to support one of the specified protocol versions.

 If the subscriber can support one of the protocols specified by the publisher, the `Succeeded` response payload will be an instance of the `ProtocolVersions` structure with a `count` of `1` and a single element `versions` array that indicates the protocol version to be used.

 If the subscriber cannot support one of the protocols specified by the publisher, the `Failed` response payload will be an instance of the `ProtocolVersions` structure filled out with the supported protocols.
 In case of failure, both the publisher and subscriber should terminate the connection since no protocol version could be agreed upon.

 When a `Succeeded` response for the first `NegotiateSession` command is received from the subscriber, the publisher will validate the subscriber selected protocol version.
-If the publisher does not agree with the protocol version selected by the subscriber, the publisher will send a `Failed` response with an empty payload and terminate the connection since no protocol version could be agreed upon.
+If the publisher does not agree with the protocol version selected by the subscriber, the publisher will send a `Failed` response for the `NegotiateSession` command with an empty payload and terminate the connection since no protocol version could be agreed upon.
 If the publisher accepts the subscriber selected protocol version, the negotiation will continue with the selection of operational modes.

 After sending a `Succeeded` response to the first `NegotiateSession` command, the subscriber will be waiting for either a `Failed` response from the publisher or the second `NegotiateSession` command; if the subscriber does not receive a command or response in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.

 ##### Operational Modes Negotiation

-For version `1.0` of STTP, if the protocol version negotiation step succeeds the next negotiation will be for the desired operational modes.
-The payload of the second `NegotiateSession` command sent by the publisher will be an instance of the `OperationalModes` structure, defined as follows, that iterates the supported string encodings, if UDP broadcasts are allowed and available stateful and stateless [compression algorithms](Compression.md#compression):
+For version `1.0` of STTP, if the protocol version negotiation step succeeds, the next negotiation will be for the desired operational modes.
+The payload of the second `NegotiateSession` command sent by the publisher will be an instance of the `OperationalModes` structure, defined as follows, that iterates the supported string encodings, if UDP broadcasts are allowed and available stateful and stateless compression algorithms (see [Compression Algorithms](Compression.md#compression)):

 ```C
 enum {